OscarHoekstra/ClassifyNPDB/README.md

 * Justin van der Hooft: Thesis Supervisor
 * Marnix Medema: Thesis Supervisor and Lead author MIBiG
 * Sam Stokman: For the NPDB database and support with my thesis
-* Rutger Ozinga: For the NPDB Inchi-keys and support with my thesis
+* Rutger Ozinga: For the NPDB InChIKeys and support with my thesis
 * Michelle Schorn: For the extended MIBiG SMILES file.

 ----------------------------------------------------------------------------------------------------------------------------------------